isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-10-post-Inside DOTC: A Conversation with Foo Chi Fa.md

 <blockquote>
 <p>What’s the most exciting feature you’ve ever built, and what made it special?</p>
 </blockquote>
 <p><em>"The Christmas &amp; New Year special on Pinpoint!
-I added snowfall and fireworks to the app—it was a fun way to make our product feel festive and engaging.
-The feature was a simple Easter egg—a CSS animation triggered by hovering over the Pinpoint logo in the gallery.
+I added snowfall and fireworks to the app - it was a fun way to make our product feel festive and engaging.
+The feature was a simple Easter egg - a CSS animation triggered by hovering over the Pinpoint logo in the gallery.
 It was a small touch, but seeing people discover it was incredibly rewarding."</em>
 </p>
 <p></p>
 <p></p>